tiangolo/uwsgi-nginx-flask-docker/README.md

 docker run -d --name mycontainer -p 80:80 myimage
 ```

 ...and you have an optimized Flask server in a Docker container.
-Also optimized to serve your main non-templated `index.html` page.
+Also optimized to serve your main static `index.html` page.

 * Now, when you go to your Docker container URL, for example: <http://192.168.99.100/>, you will see your `index.html` as if you were in <http://192.168.99.100/static/index.html>.

-* You should be able to also go to, for example: <http://192.168.99.100/hello> to see a "Hello World" page served by Flask.
+* You should be able to also go to, for example, <http://192.168.99.100/hello> to see a "Hello World" page served by Flask.

 **Note**: As your `index.html` file will be served from `/` and from `/static/index.html`, it would be better to have absolute paths in the links to other files in the `static` directory from your `index.html` file.
 As in `/static/css/styles.css` instead of relative paths as in `./css/styles.css`.
 But still, above you added code in your `main.py` to handle that too, just in case.